MrEVandG/dum-language/DOCUMENTATION.md

 function abc(i) {
     print(i) // will print the parameter because it's in a lower scope }
-abc(10)
+abc(10) // Expected to print '10' in the console
 ```

 ## For loops, While loops, and If Statemenets

 What do those 3 statements have in common?
 They run code only if a certain condition is true.
-Neither for loops, while loops, nor if statements are controlled by strict mode.
+Neither for loops, while loops, nor if statements' behavior is affected by strict mode.
 Let's look at how to declare these.

 ### For loops

-For loops are the most complicated of the 3, as its condition has 3 parts.
+For loops are the most complicated of the three, as its condition has 3 parts.

 - A variable to keep track of
 - A condition, usually involving the variable